NVIDIA/cuda-samples/README.md

 # CUDA Samples

 Samples for CUDA Developers which demonstrates features in CUDA Toolkit.
-This version supports [CUDA Toolkit 11.3](https://developer.nvidia.com/cuda-downloads).
+This version supports [CUDA Toolkit 11.4](https://developer.nvidia.com/cuda-downloads).

 ## Release Notes

 This section describes the release notes for the CUDA Samples on GitHub only.

+### CUDA 11.4
+* Added `cdpQuadtree`.
+Demonstrates Quad Trees implementation using CUDA Dynamic Parallelism.
+* Updated `simpleVulkan`, `simpleVulkanMMAP` and `vulkanImageCUDA`.
+Demonstrates use of SPIR-V shaders.

 ### CUDA 11.3
 *  Added `streamOrderedAllocationIPC`.
 Demonstrates Inter Process Communication using one process per GPU for computation.